Relevant Experience -- What Can I Do for You?

-Below are a few examples of my legal experience.
+Below are some examples of my legal experience.
 (For a glimpse into what a lawyer can do to pursue other interests, read about the nationally-acclaimed Community Solar program I managed at Seattle City Light in a great article in Grist.)

 • Real estate purchase and development transactions or major leasing projects that allowed REI to help its customers get outdoors at over 20 new REI locations, including Seattle, Denver and Bloomington MN Flagship stores.